US strikes eighth alleged drug-carrying boat, this time in the Pacific Ocean

 The administration has sidestepped prosecuting any of the occupants of the alleged drug-running vessels after returning two survivors of an earlier strike to their home countries of Ecuador and Colombia.

-Ecuadorian officials later said they released the man that was returned to their country, saying that they had no evidence he committed a crime in their country.
+Ecuadorian officials later said they released the man that was returned, saying that they had no evidence he committed a crime in their country.

-The U.S. military has built up an unusually large force in the Caribbean Sea and the waters off the coast of Venezuela since this summer, raising speculation that Trump could try to topple raising Venezuelan President Nicolás Maduro.
-He faces charges of narcoterrorism in the U.S.

-The bulk of American overdose deaths are from fentanyl, which is transported by land from Mexico.
-While Venezuela is a major drug transit zone, about 75% of the cocaine produced in Colombia is smuggled through the eastern Pacific Ocean, not the Caribbean.